briandgomez/Study/Security+/General Security Concepts.md

 <u>Compensating</u>: security measures implemented to provide an alternative method of protecting assets when standard controls aren't enough (i.e. temporary access restrictions, additional monitoring when primary controls are down)

 <u>Deterrent</u>: discourage attackers from attempting to compromise a system.
-Make and attacker think twice (i.e. warning signs, security guards, CCTV)
+Make a attacker think twice (i.e. warning signs, security guards, CCTV)

 <u>Detective</u>: detect and alert on security incidents as the occur (i.e. Intrusion Detection Systems (IDS), Security Information and Event Management Systems (SIEM), Audit logs and monitoring, surveillance cameras)

 <u>Directive</u>: directing a subject towards a security compliance (i.e. security policies and guidelines, employee handbooks, SOPs)

-<u>Preventive</u>: prevent security incidents from happening (i.e. firewalls, passwords, biometrics, IPS, security policies and procedures)
+<u>Preventive</u>: prevent access to a particular resource such as preventing a  security incident from happening (i.e. firewalls, passwords, biometrics, IPS, security policies and procedures)

 ![alt text](image.png)

 # CIA Triad
 <u>Confidentiality</u>: certain information should only be known to certain people.
 You prevent disclosure of information to unauthorized individuals
+    - Can be done through encryption
+    - Using access controls will limit who has access to certain information
+    - 2FA also limits who can access information

 <u>Integrity</u>: data is stored and transferred as intended.
 Any modification to the data would be identified
+    - Hashing proves the data was not modified.
+If the original hash and the hash you create when receiving data are the same proves nothing has been done to it
+    - A digital signature confirms who sent the message and if it was tampered with
+    - Certificates combined with a digital signature verify an individual sent something

 <u>Availability</u>: information is accessible to authorized users
+    - Having redundancy in case of a failure ensures a system continues to run normally for users
+    - Patching system to prevent failures is the best solution to maintain availability
+    - A system that is fault tolerant will continue to run even when there is a failure

 # Non-repudiation